 If the dates of our organised events aren’t suitable for you, feel free to get in touch by emailing email@example.com and we’ll arrange an individual campus tour for you.

 You must be working within an IAPT service as a trainee psychological wellbeing practitioner.
-Employers advertise these roles on NHS jobs and also, as many providers are now voluntary or independent sector, through national media.
+Applicants are advised to search for PWP trainees posts on NHS jobs and also, as many providers are now voluntary or independent sector, through national media.
+The advertised position will advise where the training will take place.

 We are currently unable to accept self-funding students on these programmes at this time.